sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Step Functions Wins!

-The advantages of Step Functions far outweigh the disadvantages.
-If you take the time to understand the _semantics_ of AWS API methods and build appropriate error-handling logic into your state machine &mdash; in other words, if your solution is _correct_ &mdash; a compact, declarative solution with a standard, graphical representation cuts development time, simplifies testing, and reduces maintenance effort.
+**The advantages of Step Functions far outweigh any disadvantages.** If you take the time to understand the _semantics_ of AWS API methods and build appropriate error-handling logic into your state machine &mdash; in other words, if your solution is _correct_ &mdash; then a compact, declarative implementation with a standard, graphical representation cuts development time, simplifies testing, and reduces maintenance effort.
 Given the complexity of a correct solution, it's doubly important to document and explain your state machine.
+(This includes choosing clear and consistent state names and variable names.
+You can also front-load important information to guard against truncation in diagrams.
+For example, putting the constants first in symmetric Choice rule expressions means that you'll see the important, variable information on the arrows between states.
+If you name the Choice state DbStatus and write the expressions as `'available' = states.input.DbStatus` and `'stopping' = states.input.DbStatus`, the string constants won't be truncated.)

 AWS is actively developing the Step Functions service.
 For example, the transition from JSONPath to JSONata significantly increased declarative